tomrist/libpasta-hugo/content/introduction/basic-usage.md

 `$2a$10$175ikf/E6E.73e83.fJRbODnYWBwmfS0ENdzUBZbedUNGO.99wJfa`.
 This a bcrypt hash, structured as `$<bcrypt identifier>$<cost>$<salthash>`.

-We have two options for migrating passwords:
-1. Wrap the existing algorithm in the new algorithm (effectively two hashes).
-2. Wait for the user to login and update algorithm.

-The two options can be seen in the following code:
+`libpasta` includes a simple work flow for migrating passwords to a new algorithm (or new parameterization of an existing algorithm).
+First, wrap existing hashes in the new algorithm to ensure their security immediately.
+Second, as users log in, update the wrapped hashes to just use the new algorithm.
+Wrapping simply takes an existing hash and re-hashes it with the new algorithm.

+The following code first wraps an existing hash, and then a move to just using the new algorithm:

 ```rust
 extern crate libpasta;